EuCd$_2$As$_2$: a magnetic semiconductor

 The resistivity of the sample with lower residual doping strongly disagrees with the widely accepted notion that EuCd$_2$As$_2$ is a semimetal, and instead suggests it is a semiconductor.
 To confirm this, we turn to photoemission measurements of the more resistive samples.
-Figure~\ref{fig1}(d) shows a static ARPES band map, indicating that the band structure agrees with the published spectra \cite{Soh:2019,Ma:2019,Jo:2020}.
+Figure~\ref{fig1}(d) shows a static ARPES band map, where the band structure agrees with the published spectra \cite{Soh:2019,Ma:2019,Jo:2020}.
 A strong $4f^7$ band is centered around 1.3~eV below the Fermi level, and the valence band is near the Fermi level.
-The results of a pump-probe experiment are shown in Fig.~\ref{fig1}(e), where we see the conduction band minumum at an energy around 800~meV above the Fermi level.
+The results of a pump-probe experiment in Fig.~\ref{fig1}(e) show the conduction band minumum around 800~meV above the Fermi level.
 No further states are seen in the band gap under these conditions.
 The conduction band shows extremely high intensity and is visible without any data treatment.
 Time traces of the intensity integrated at different energies above the Fermi level are shown in Fig.~\ref{fig1}(f).
 The valence band maximum at $\sim 130$~meV, and the conduction band away from the minimum, both show a time delay of around 1 ps.
 In contrast, the conduction band minimum ($E_b = -0.86$~eV) shows hardly any decay within the full observed time range of 10~ps.
 The long recombination time implies an energy barrier, and confirms there is a band gap of $770 \pm 70$~meV.
+Similar results are obtained on a metallic sample \cite{SM}.